davidcoallier/nerian.github.com/_posts/2011-2-26-RPS-2-passenger_and_nginx.markdown

 ---
 layout: post
-title: 'The Ruby programmer stack 2: Installing Passenger with Nginx using Homebrew and RVM in Mac OS X '
+title: 'Installing Passenger with Nginx using Homebrew and RVM in Mac OS X'
 ---

 ### Summary: